 There are many possible defenses that may be available in your possession case.

 If you were searched in such a way that violated your constitutional rights, it may be possible to have your charges dismissed.
 Many individuals arrested for possession of marijuana are unaware that their constitutional rights have even been violated.
-However, Florida criminal defense attorneys quickly identify such violations and fight them aggressively.
+However, criminal defense lawyer Jacksonville FL quickly identify such violations and fight them aggressively.

 Additionally, it may be possible to prove that you knew nothing about the marijuana you are accused of possessing.
 For example, if you were in a vehicle with your friend, and that friend had marijuana in the car, it may be possible to show you had no idea that marijuana was present.

 Possessing less than 20 grams of marijuana is punishable by up to one year in jail, up to a year of probation, and up to a $1,000 fine.
 If you are adjudicated guilty there is a mandatory driver’s license suspension of one year.
 Some judges sentence first time offenders to probation.
 The odds of a favorable outcome increase with the assistance of a skilled Jacksonville, Florida criminal defense attorney.

 Call Robert Corse, Attorney at Law today